-According to Excerpt 9, Fabian distinguished the different ways of speaking an expression in terms of 'slowing down' to indicate a gap in speaking, as had Eric.
-He went a step further by explicitly referring sub-expressions as 'objects.'
+According to Excerpt 8, Fabian distinguished the different ways of speaking an expression in terms of "slowing down" to indicate a gap in speaking, as had Eric.
+He went a step further by explicitly referring sub-expressions as "objects".

-- 21 I What is one over [pause] two plus one? - 22 Fabian One over three...
-Two plus one is three, so one over three...
+19 I What is one over [pause] two plus one?
+20 Fabian One over three.
+Two plus one is three, so one over three.
 [Writing on the paper:]

-- 23 I What is one over two [pause] plus one? - 24 Fabian One and a half...
+21 I What is one over two [pause] plus one?

+22 Fabian One and a half.
 [Writing on the paper:]

-- 25 I Please explain how did you get two different answers and expressions. - 26 Fabian You read the expressions differently...
+23 I How did you get two different answers and expressions?

+24 Fabian You read the expressions differently.
 The way you speak differentiates the operations.
 You separate the operations obviously.
-For example, you read 'one over two ... plus one,' you are separating the half and one.
-Just like one object ... plus ... one object. - 27 I How would you interpret this way of separation?
+For example, you read "one over two ... plus one", you are separating the half and one.
+Just like one object plus one object.

+25 I How would you interpret this way of separation?

-28 Fabian When there is an operation, you will slow down to indicate the separation.
+26 Fabian When there is an operation, you will slow down to indicate the separation.
 Whenever you slow down, I will instantly separate what you have read with what you are going to read.

 To further examine how spoken articulation helps to interpret expressions, the interviewer spoke different mathematical expressions using articulation.
-As illustrated in Excerpt 10, Fabian explained how he imagined brackets in his mind to interpret the expressions in a precise manner, noticing each sub-expression as process or object to flexibly interpret the expressions correctly according to the standard conventions.
-As for the expression 'two plus [pause] three times four', he double-underlined the expression $3 \times 4$ to emphasise it as a single item.
+As illustrated in Excerpt 9, Fabian explained how he imagined brackets in his mind to interpret the expressions in a precise manner, noticing each sub-expression as process or object to flexibly interpret the expressions correctly according to the standard conventions.
+As for the expression "two plus [pause] three times four", he double-underlined the expression 3×4 to emphasise it as a single item.

-- 29 I What is negative [pause] five squared? - 30 Fabian Twenty-five...
-I think of a bracket for the negative five.
-Let me show you.
-[Writing on paper:]
+27 I What is negative [pause] five squared?
+28 Fabian Negative twenty-five.
+I think of a bracket for the five squared and the negative is outside the bracket.
+20 T What is two plus [pausa] three times four?